-The combination of advertising campaigns, a rising search engine ranking, and the youth of a store (and perceived inexperience with detecting fraud), makes an online merchant an ideal target for fraudsters.
+The combination of advertising campaigns, a rising search engine ranking, and the youth of a store (and perceived inexperience with detecting fraud), make an online merchant an ideal target for fraudsters.

 Let’s explore why this is the case.

-When an online merchant opens an ecommerce storefront, they’re entering a vast market, one that is projected to have almost $500 billion in sales by 2018, and is dominated by large players like Amazon, ASOS, Wayfair and others.
+When an online merchant opens an ecommerce storefront, they’re entering a vast market, one that is projected to have almost $5 trillion in U.S. sales by 2024.
+It’s a market dominated by large players like Amazon, Walmart ASOS and others.

-In the beginning, an ecommerce business may generate sales primarily through friends and family.
-If they intend to grow beyond this small circle, they take steps to increase their visibility and boost traffic, via sales and marketing strategies on variety of channels, all designed to drive customers to their site and create sales.
+In the beginning, an ecommerce business might generate sales primarily through friends and family.
+If they intend to grow beyond this small circle, they take steps to increase their visibility and boost traffic.
+They create sales and marketing strategies on variety of channels, all designed to drive customers to their site and create sales.
 (For example, a common strategy is using Facebook Ads to target a particular demographic, or buying keywords from Google AdWords.)

-If the business is successful in their strategies, they’ve generated an increase in traffic by customers interested in purchasing their product.
-As a result of this increase in traffic, their search engine ranking rises.
+If the strategies work, the business generates an increase in traffic by customers interested in purchasing the company’s product.
+As a result of this increase in traffic, the company’s search engine ranking rises.
 (Alexa is a common tool that lists site rankings.)

-But with the increased visibility comes an unwanted new type of customer, a fraudster.
+But with the increased visibility comes an unwanted new type of customer no business wants, a fraudster.

-Why am I getting hit with fraud now?
+What is business fraud and why am I getting hit with it now?

-As an ecommerce site’s SEO ranking increases, due to marketing and advertising efforts, the online store is simply easier to be found than it was previously.
+As an ecommerce site’s search ranking increases, the online store is simply easier to find than it was previously.
 For better, and for worse, the plan to grab more visitors worked, and some of the visitors aren’t good.

 Fraudsters are aware of the fact that established online stores have online fraud protection measures.
 Typically, the larger the corporation, the more robust the security set-up, and the more experienced they are at detecting and preventing fraudulent orders.

-The same usually can’t be said for new ecommerce companies, who likely have little to no awareness of the true complexities of online fraud and what a fraudulent order looks like.
+The same usually can’t be said for new ecommerce companies, who might have little awareness of the true complexities of online fraud and what a fraudulent order looks like.
 This, combined with a new online merchant’s eagerness to accept orders, translates into great opportunity for fraudsters.

 Why do new or small online merchants fail to identify fraud?